My Journey Through Fitness Wearables

 Which brings me to my current setup: Whoop.

-I'll be honest—I was hesitant about another subscription model.
+I'll be honest, I was hesitant about another subscription model.
 But Whoop offered a full free month trial, which gave me actual time to test it in my real life (not just a week where I'd still be figuring out how it worked).
-And more importantly, it solved the problems I'd been running into.
+And more importantly, I’ve only worn Whoop for the first month, but so far, it has solved all the problems I'd been running into.
+I am able to wear it on my wrist most of the time and during jiu-jitsu I use their bicep band which works great.

 Whoop